openhab/openhab-addons/bundles/org.openhab.binding.airquality/README.md

 ## Thing Configuration

-The thing has a few configuration parameters:
+The 'Station' thing has a few configuration parameters:

 | Parameter | Description                                                             |
 |-----------|-------------------------------------------------------------------------|